 The Best Exercise for Weight Loss: Cardio

-In a recent study at Duke University—the largest of its kind, by the way—scientists monitored 119 overweight and previously sedentary participants over the course of eight months, reports Time.
+In a 2012 study at Duke University, scientists monitored 119 overweight and previously sedentary participants over the course of eight months.
 The volunteers were split into three groups that tried aerobic exercise, resistance training or a combination of both.
 By the end, the cardio group had shed an average of four pounds while the resistance group had actually gained two.

 And here's the thing: While your first inclination might be to point out that the resistance training group probably gained lean muscle mass, which is heavier than fat, that group actually didn't lose any fat.
 They also spent 47 more minutes exercising per week than the cardio group.